jameslzhu/riscv-card/README.md

 (A4 support may be a good thing to check.)

 Some ideas if you are truly motivated:

-- Multiple outputs (pdfs) for different domains / ISA extension sets, or for 32 / 64-bit support
+- RISCV64 64-bit ISA support
 - Directly parsing the spec, banishing typos forever
 - Build system to select binary or hex instruction opcodes
-- Other ISA support? (probably only feasible for RISC ISAs)

 ## Licensing